 Clem Aeppli

-Before starting graduate school, Clem worked as a full-time research assistant to Professor Nate Wilmers at MIT’s Sloan School of Management.
-There, he used data from the Bureau of Labor Statistics to study the role of workplaces and occupations in structuring income inequality.
-He received a BSc in Sociology and a BA in Mathematics from Brown University in 2018.
+Before starting graduate school, Clem worked as a pre-doctoral research assistant at MIT’s Sloan School of Management.
+He received a BSc in Sociology and in Mathematics from Brown University in 2018 and is currently a Stone Inequality Scholar.

 Previous Degrees: